ghc-vis

 ghc-vis was developed as part of my Bachelor Thesis titled Visualization of Lazy Evaluation and Sharing.
 It contains some more examples, explains how it works and what kind of problems I encountered.

-If you have any problems, new ideas or comments concerning ghc-vis, just drop me an email: dennis@felsin9.de.
-I'll be glad to help you.
+If you have any problems, new ideas or comments concerning ghc-vis, you can use the github issue tracker.